Native Student Groups

 American Indian Science and Engineering Society (AISES)

 The AISES mission is to increase substantially the representation of American Indian and Alaskan Natives in engineering, science and other related technology disciplines.
-The AISES membership fee of eligible students (Students majoring in science, technology, engineering, or math fields.) is paid for by RIT and the Future Student Program at their request.
+AISES membership fee for eligible students (Students majoring in science, technology, engineering, or math fields.) is sponsored by the RIT Future Stewards Program at their request.
 AISES meets monthly and each year we send a large delegation of scholars to the AISES National Convention.
-RIT covers all expenses for those presenting papers or posters and club leadership who attend.
-Students have found the national conference an excellent opportunity to network and secure co-ops.
+RIT covers all travel expenses for those presenting research.
+Students have found the national conference an excellent opportunity to network, present their research and secure co-ops.

-President: Caitlin Kavanaugh, Vice-President: Alicia Lazore, Treasurer: Brendan John, Secretary: Logan Herrick
+President: Samantha Domon, Vice-President: Logan Herrick, Treasurer: Brendan John, Secretary: Alicia Lazore

 Native American Student Association (NASA)